AlenaDrobkoiOS/NewYorkTimes/README.md

 The app utilizes a service holder to manage various services in the app.
 The service holder provides a convenient and centralized way to handle different services and their dependencies.
 It abstracts away the implementation details, making it easier to manage and coordinate different services within the app.

+## UI

+The user interface (UI) of NewYorkTimes is created programmatically using SnapKit.
+SnapKit is a Swift autolayout DSL that allows you to define your UI constraints in a more expressive and concise way.

+By using programmatic UI, the app provides flexibility and customization options for adapting to different device sizes and orientations.
+The UI components are created and configured in the corresponding view controllers, leveraging SnapKit to define their layout constraints.